Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Methodology

-Accordingly, we define the \textbf{Oracle Importance} $I_{\ell,h,j}$ of a cached position $j$ in head $(\ell,h)$ as its maximum potential contribution over a future decoding window:
+To rigorously quantify the long-horizon marginal contribution of each token, we introduce the concept of \textbf{Oracle Importance}.
+Inspired by the output perturbation bound analysis in AdaKV~\citep{feng_adakv_2024} and the criticality definition in CriticalKV~\citep{feng_criticalkv_2025}, we define the oracle importance score $I_{\ell,h,j}$ of a cached position $j$ in head $(\ell,h)$ as its maximum potential contribution over a future decoding window:

-This metric captures the true utility of a token in a long-horizon view: whether it constitutes a major component of the output vector at any future step $k$.
-Based on this, we theoretically construct an \textbf{Oracle Metric} ($\pi^*$) that yields the set $\mathcal{M}_{\ell,h}^{\pi^*}$, which perfectly aligns with the descending ranking of the ground-truth oracle importance $I_{\ell,h,:}$.
+This score captures the true utility of a token in a long-horizon view: whether it constitutes a major component of the output vector at any future step $k$.
+Based on this, we theoretically construct an \textbf{Oracle Metric} ($\pi^*$) that yields the set $\mathcal{M}_{\ell,h}^{\pi^*}$, which perfectly aligns with the descending ranking of the oracle importance score $I_{\ell,h,:}$.